Ville Vallgren: Personal life

+Death

 He died on 13 October 1940 in Helsinki, and he was buried in Porvoo.

 Works

 His mirrors, figurines, lamp stands, urns, and candelabra established his reputation as a decorative artist.
 Of his statues and portraits, several are in New York City in the Vanderbilt collection, notably Death and Resurrection and A Breton Girl.
 His works in Finland include a Mariatta, in the Imperial Castle, and a Christ in the National Museum at Helsinki.
 The marble group Maternity is in the Museum of Arras, and a bronze statuette, Youth, in the Berlin National Gallery.